atex-community-plugins/sitemap/README.md

   </servlet-mapping>
 ```

+The `sitemapGenerator` servlet is only needed of you are not using the camel processor.

 ## Plugin Configuration

 In your project you may want to change the default configuration by creating the file plugins.com.atex.plugins.sitemap.Config.content with the following content: